Malahide, Ireland Things To Do in One Day

 #2 Spend Time in the Malahide Castle Gardens

-Spending time in the expansive castle gardens is one of the best things to do in Malahide, Ireland – especially if it is a warm and sunny summer day.
+Strolling around the expansive castle gardens is one of the best things to do in Malahide, Ireland – especially if it is a warm and sunny summer day.
 The estate encompasses 260 acres of land (which is now named the Malahide Demesne Regional Park).

 The park at Malahide Castle is inclusive of trails, forests, a cricket pitch, tennis courts, golf course, dog park and the fantastic Malahide Castle playground.
 (Families take note: The Malahide playground is one of the best things to do in Malahide for kids!)